MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score.md

 > [!NOTE]
 > Compliance Score displays your assessments and how they factor into your overall score.
 However, during public preview you will be directed to Compliance Manager to manage your assessments.

-View detailed instructions for [working with assessments in Compliance Manager](working-with-compliance-manager.md#assessments).
+View [detailed instructions for managing assessments](working-with-compliance-manager.md#assessments), which is done in Compliance Manager.

 ### Templates

 Compliance Score provides pre-configured templates for assessments.
-Compliance Score also allows you to create templates for your own assessments to suit your needs.
-For example, you can create a template for your business process control, or a template for a regional data protection or compliance standard that isn’t covered by one of the pre-configured templates.
-By creating your own templates, you can create custom assessments to ensure that Compliance Score tracks not only Microsoft cloud assessments, but also any other risk assessments in scope for your organization.
+Compliance Score also allows you to take a pre-configured template and customize it by adding your own controls, or create your own templates to suit your needs.
+For example, you can create a template for your business process control, or a template for a regional data protection or compliance standard that isn't covered by one of the pre-configured templates.
+By bringing your own templates into Compliance Score, you can track not only Microsoft cloud assessments, but also any other risk assessments in scope for your organization.

-You can create new templates by copying an existing template, or by importing controls information from an Excel file.
-View detailed instructions for [creating templates in Compliance Manager](working-with-compliance-manager.md#templates).

 The pre-configured templates for Compliance Score are: